 It would be karmic justice if the final adaptation of Crying Freeman was to end with Yo losing his eyesight.
 It would be reminiscent of John Woo’s The Killer.
 Jing has long been an admirer of him to the extent of partaking in homages.
 Part of the timely process concerning being an expert about someone is that you know how they think (this is why Jean-Claude Van Damme described it as telepathy when Woo and himself talked to each other).
 Jing would’ve been the first to say that The Dragon from Russia could’ve been a hit had it contained a re-enactment of the clay scene in Ghost.
 Such a scene wouldn’t have been contrived because Yo Hinomura (the protagonist) is a potter.
 Doing it now would be seen as old hat, although the pottery angle allows for A Better Tomorrow to be parodied.

 Samuel Hadida owned the comic’s international rights.
 The other producer was Brian Yuzna.
 The distribution rights were held by a company situated in Los Angeles.
 The lack of a U.S. theatrical release was because Jason Scott Lee had dropped out to stick to his Universal contract, although he didn’t do any more movies for them after Dragon: The Bruce Lee Story.
 Coincidentally, Mark Dacascos was considered for the role of Bruce like Al Dacascos was back in the `70s.
+Carl J. Stensel (art director and set designer) worked briefly on Crying Freeman, so had this to say on the 8th of August in 1997: “The film had Japanese financing, and was almost entirely European above the line.
+These people were inadequate movie makers, and they made an inadequate movie.”

-When Jason agreed to have the starring role of Crying Freeman, the budget was set to be between 20-30 million dollars.
+When J.S.
+Lee agreed to have the starring role of Crying Freeman, the budget was set to be between 20-30 million dollars.
 After he left, the budget was reduced to 8 million.
 Principal photography had to take place in Vancouver instead of Japan, H.K. and San Francisco.
 The original concept was to showcase the worldwide aspect of the manga.
-In closing, Mark would have been one of the world’s biggest action movie stars had Crying Freeman got a mainstream release in America.
+In closing, Mark would’ve been one of the world’s biggest action movie stars had Crying Freeman got a mainstream release in America.
 Had this happened, this would’ve helped Drive become a blockbuster.